ethanimproving/Family-Ideas/Journal/I'm Doubting John Piper's Salvation.md

 Which is odd because elsewhere Piper says "What is the righteousness in Romans 5:21??
 Our lived out righteousness or Christ's righteousness imputed to us on the cross?"
 And he answers that it's imputed righteousness.

-# To get into heaven, faith must bear the fruit of love

-My friend Jorge sent me this transcript of a speech John Paper gave called, "[How Do You Get into Heaven](https://www.desiringgod.org/messages/faith-alone/excerpts/how-do-you-get-into-heaven)?"

-> How do you get into heaven? ==You don’t get into heaven by faith alone==.
-You get justified by faith alone.
-You get into a position where God is one hundred percent for you by faith alone.
-And ==in order to get into heaven, that faith must bear the fruit of love.
-Pursue the holiness without which you will not see the Lord.
-Put to death the deeds of the body, and you will live!==

-> We should not speak of getting into heaven at the last day, through the last judgment — when all of our lives are assessed for whether there’s been any transformation confirming the reality of the faith which alone justifies. ==We should not say you can live like the devil and get to heaven.
-You can’t.==

-> There is a holiness without which we will not see the Lord ([Hebrews 12:14](https://biblia.com/bible/esv/Heb%2012.14)). ==Essential to the Christian life and necessary for final salvation is the killing of sin== ([Romans 8:13](https://biblia.com/bible/esv/Rom%208.13)) and the pursuit of holiness ([Hebrews 12:14](https://biblia.com/bible/esv/Heb%2012.14)) — mortification of sin and sanctification in holiness.
-And what makes that possible and pleasing to God?
-These next two sentences are absolutely crucial for you living the Christian life in a way that pleases the Lord.
-What makes it possible for you to kill sin and pursue holiness — which are essential for going to heaven?

-> We put sin to death and we pursue holiness from a justified position where God is _already_ one hundred percent for us by faith alone.
-You are in that position where God is one hundred percent for you by faith alone, and ==from that position, you now put sins to death and you now pursue holiness from that position==.

-This is very much like the Catholic teaching that through faith we receive the Holy Ghost which *empowers* us to do good works that *merit* salvation.